-- Persons handling Controlled Substance
+- Name of Substance

-- Name of Substance/ Form
+- Form

 - Quantity

 - Date of Disposal

 - Manner of Disposal

 21 CFR § 1304.22(c)

 - Records must be maintained at the practitioner's registered location for a minimum of two years. - Longer if required by state laws or regulations.